Can Tame Anything

 Ruth Buchanan, Alicia Frankovich, Mata Aho Collective, Sriwhana Spong

 Can Tame Anything extends and complements the exhibition Embodied Knowledge, proposing that critical theory and installation practices of the 1980s are foundational for contemporary art today.
 Relationships between the body and language are central to the work of Ruth Buchanan, Alicia Frankovich, Mata Aho Collective and Sriwhana Spong, artists who also engage the histories of women practitioners.
 The title, Can Tame Anything, was contributed by Buchanan, alongside several other works that emphasise physical and conceptual aspects of the gallery, exploring the relations of objects, bodies and buildings.
 Posthuman thinking underpins the work of Frankovich, who presents bodily experiences brought together with non-human forms.
 Mata Aho Collective champion maramatanga, a journey into the world of light, understanding and knowledge, for their new large-scale installation Tauira.
 Lastly, Spong focuses on the sensory engagement of language.
-The particular approach to materiality for the works in this exhibition expresses the ongoing relevance of embodied knowledge, knowledge that is tacit, situated and experiential, for our perception and understanding of the world.
+These works express knowledge that is tacit, situated and experiential, stressing the influence of 1980s practices on contemporary art and the ongoing relevance of embodied knowledge for our understanding of the world.

 07 Jul – 28 Oct 2018